mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 So the question is, what kind of time and occasion and conditions should we create in our daily living?
 That’s a point, don’t you think?
 Rather than keeping away or criticizing karmas you did in the past.
 Because, karmas in the past are completely quiet in your daily living.
 But any time, anywhere, they appear and disappear according to time and occasion and conditions *you* do.
 This is karma.

 The point is that life is not going backward; life must go forward.
 We know that pretty well.
 In order to go forward toward the future, actually there is no chance to discriminate or to blame the karmas you did in the past.
-Because karmas are quiet in your life.
-But karmas appear *why*?
+Because karmas are quiet in your life, but karmas appear *why*?
 Because you move toward the future.
 You do something: you create time, occasion, and conditions; that’s why karmas appear.
 That means you are *alive*.

 Anyway, we have to move toward the future.
 There is no chance to blame your karmas in the past.
 Good or bad, right or wrong, whatever you say: karmas don’t care.